FredericRizk/CARISET.github.io/_pages/about.md

 <div style="text-align: justify;">

-CARISET is led by **Dr. Frederic Rizk**, Assistant Professor of Computer Science and Engineering.
+CARISET is led by <strong>Dr. Frederic Rizk</strong>, Assistant Professor of Computer Science and Engineering.
-Prof. Rizk’s research focuses on **AI, distributed systems, quantum computing, and security**, with a passion for building innovative frameworks that push the boundaries of intelligent technologies.
+Prof. Rizk’s research focuses on <strong>AI, distributed systems, quantum computing, and security</strong>, with a passion for building innovative frameworks that push the boundaries of intelligent technologies.

 </div>